 If you’re concerned about the noise your knee is making, here are a few treatment options to consider.

 One option is to see a physical therapist.
 They can help to strengthen the muscles around your knee and stabilize the joint.
-While can often help to reduce the popping noise, it likely will not be eliminated completely.
+While it can often help reduce the popping noise, it likely will not be eliminated.

 While the noise will likely persist (to some capacity), physical therapy will help you relieve your pain.
 Physical therapists are experts in the physical anatomy and strengthening necessary to improve your knee’s overall function.

 It is pertinent to note that wearing a knee brace is not a long-term solution.
-Improving your strength and mobility in your joint is paramount to your joint health.
+Improving your strength and mobility in your joints is paramount to your joint health.